Reward system: Pleasure centers

-Development of the Reward System
+The Reward System during Adolescence

+The reward system develops until brains reach adult maturity, but activity is heightened particularly during adolescence.
 Proper development of the brain circuits involved in reward ensure individuals are efficient in decision-making and problem solving processes.
-Reward system development typically surges during adolescence due to increased desire for exploratory activities.
-Additionally, developments of social, emotional, and cognitive skills are present during this period, often influenced by reward and its value, aiding in building the foundation of the reward system.
+Reward system development typically surges during adolescence due to individual's increased desire for exploratory activities driven by social events and peer influence.
+Additionally, developments of social, emotional, and cognitive skills are evolving during this period, and can be further influenced by reward and its subsequent value, aiding in building the foundation of the reward system.

 One key element to the development of the reward system during adolescence is the role of the dopamine system.
 D1 and D2 receptors in the striatum peak in adolescence as a result of high rates of neural maturation processes including synaptic pruning, which can result in altered reward sensitivity.
-Expression of these receptors declines with age subsequently reducing reward sensitivity over time.
+Expression of these receptors declines with age which can reduce reward sensitivity over time.
 Studies have further demonstrated that when experienced during adolescence, rewarding events release higher rates of dopamine compared to similar instances that occur in adulthood.

-The ventral striatum is a key regulator in motivated and reward-seeking behaviors in adolescence.
+Anatomically, the ventral striatum is a key regulator in motivated and reward-seeking behaviors throughout adolescence.
 When there is anticipation of reward, adolescents experience reduced striatum activity resulting in extreme risk-taking behaviors due to the lack of internal reward signals.
-Deactivation of the striatum can encourage individuals to seek out reward elsewhere which can lead to more appeal from impulsive and spontaneous behaviors.
-Subsequently, this activation can influence several disorders connected to adolescent development including substance-use disorders, gambling, addiction, or depression.
-Due to its escalation during adolescence, social interactions with peers can influence development of similar maladaptive behaviors in adulthood.
-The basolateral amygdala, a member of the limbic system, is thought to be a central regulator of social interaction, such that its activation of neuronal projections to the PFC reduces these rates of social interaction.
+Deactivation of the striatum can motivate individuals to seek out reward elsewhere which can lead to more appeal from impulsive and spontaneous behaviors.
+Hence its deactivation can influence several disorders that are prone to evolve during adolescent development including substance-use disorders, gambling, addiction, or depression.
+Due to its escalation during adolescence, social interactions with peers can also influence development of similar maladaptive behaviors in adulthood.
+The basolateral amygdala, a member of the limbic system, is another important component in reward system development due to its role in regulating emotion, decision-making, and reward associated behaviors.
+It is thought to be a pivotal regulator in social interaction, such that its activation of neuronal projections to the PFC reduces these rates of social interaction.
 Social behavior is an additional contributor to the emotional and cognitive development of adolescents and disruptions can further carry into behaviors reflected during adulthood.

 Evidence suggests majority of reward system development occurs in adolescence mainly attributing to it being a critical period for brain development.
 There are several key factors that result in the trajectory of adolescent reward system development including but are not limited to, circuitry reorganization, sex differences, the development of the mesocorticolimbic pathway, and exposure to new reward-related activities.
-Together, these factors underscore adolescence as a pivotal window of shaping patterns of reward processing and associated behavior.